-Under the Affordable Care Act, the federal government, state governments, insurers, employers and individuals each are given roles in reforming and improving the availability, quality and affordability of health insurance coverage in the United States.
-Starting January 1, 2014, the individual shared responsibility provision calls for each individual to have minimum essential health coverage (known as “minimum essential coverage”) for each month, qualify for an exemption, or make a payment when filing his or her federal income tax return.
+Under the Patient Protection and Affordable Care Act (PPACA), the federal government, state governments, insurers, employers and individuals each are given roles in reforming and improving the availability, quality and affordability of health insurance coverage in the United States.
+Starting January 1, 2014, the individual shared responsibility provision called for each individual to have minimum essential health coverage (known as “minimum essential coverage”) for each month, qualify for an exemption, or make a payment when filing his or her federal income tax return.

 Minimum essential coverage designated by statute or regulations includes the following:

 National health plans of other countries are not a PPACA-recognized category of minimum essential coverage.
 A country that would like its national health plan to be recognized as minimum essential coverage must submit an application (see Minimum Essential Coverage Application Process) and have it approved.
 To see the list of national health plans that have been granted minimum essential coverage recognition to date, you can click on the Approved Plans below.

 For information regarding the IRS Individual Shared Responsibility Provision and Exemptions see:

 The Centers for Medicare & Medicaid Services (CMS) is accepting applications from organizations seeking minimum essential coverage recognition for their health plans or policies.
 If your organization provides coverage in any of the minimum essential coverage categories above, your organization does not need to apply to CMS for minimum essential coverage recognition.
 Applicants who are not part of the categories identified above and would like to have their plan or policy recognized as minimum essential coverage, should use the process outlined in sub-regulatory guidance issued by the Center for Consumer Information and Insurance Oversight (CCIIO).
 If you have questions related to minimum essential coverage, please feel free to email us at firstname.lastname@example.org.